4K1D3V/Pl-Hide-Pro/FAQ's.md

 ### **How do i add worldedit commands?**

 There's a common misconception that adding ```- /``` will work.
 It isn't going to work because that isn't a command.
 Instead use ```- /wand``` as an example.

+***

+### **I think my groups are not set correctly**

+- Check if the priority is correctly set.
+- Check if the servers list is correctly [Bungee/Velocity]
+- If you are using the Bungee/Velocity version, check that the permissions are set via a Bungee/Velocity permission manager and are set without context
+- If you have * or op you might also be always in the * and/or op group